Last updated on October 25th, 2024

 The narcissistic abuse cycle consists of three stages: idealization, devaluation, and discard.

-Narcissism in Relationships – The Idealization Stage
+1. The Idealization Stage

 During the idealization stage, the narcissist will put their victim on a pedestal.
 In this phase, the narcissist showers their partner with love, attention, and praise in order to gain their trust.
-The partner feels like they’ve finally found their soulmate and they’re on top of the world.
-Unfortunately, this idyllic phase doesn’t last forever.

-Narcissism in Relationships – The Devaluation Stage
+2. The Devaluation Stage

 Once the narcissist has gained their partner’s trust, they begin to devalue them.
 They will start to nit-pick and criticize them in order to make them feel inferior.
-The narcissist may also start to withhold support or act distant to create feelings of insecurity in their victim.
-The goal of this phase is to make their partner feel small, unworthy, and dependent on the narcissist for love and validation.

 The discard stage is when the narcissist finally tires of their victim and abandons them without any explanation or warning.
-This sudden rejection can be absolutely devastating for the victim who has been left traumatized and confused by the experience.
-The narcissist will often quickly move on to someone else, leaving their former partner feeling heartbroken, confused, and worthless.

 It is important to understand that you are not responsible for the narcissist’s abusive behaviour.
 No matter what they might say or how they might try to gaslight you into believing otherwise.
-Narcissists will always blame their victims for their own bad behaviour; it’s part of how they maintain power over them.

-If you decide to stay in the relationship
+If You Decide to Stay in the Relationship

 If you’re stuck in a relationship with a narcissist, there are some steps you can take to try to make things more bearable.
 Here are some tips on how to deal with a narcissistic partner.